18.104.22.168 The (Plot Details) Drop Lines Tab

-Select the Skip Points check box to display a specified frequency of data points, then type the frequency in the associated text box.
+Select the Skip Points by Increment from the dropdown list to display a specified frequency of data points, then type the frequency in the associated text box.
 This setting also effects the display of the data plot drop lines, symbols, error bars, and data labels.

 If n is entered in the Skip Points text box, then only the first out of every n data points will be displayed; the remaining n-1 data points will be skipped.
 But the last data point will always show.
 If you want to hide the last point, set @SMEP = 0. n must be an integer value greater than or equal to 2.
 If n = 0 or 1, no point is skipped.

 If the plot contains a line plot, then you can use the No Line Break for Skipped Point(s) check box to specify whether to break the line if points are skipped.
 If this is selected, the line will still be continuous even though the data points are skipped.